HenryOfCarim/CBS_Jericho_importer/README.md

 Resources of the game are packed and compressed into .packed archives to unpack them you need to use N.Kindt's scripts for python jericho_upack.py script will unpack in a folder next to your archive.

 Example of usage in Windows CMD

 `python3 jericho_unpack.py -file "D:\Games\Clive Barker's Jericho\Data00.packed"`

-After unpacking you need to decompress extracted files jericho_decompress.py will create a `_decompressed` folder with resources ready to be imported
+After unpacking, you need to decompress the extracted files jericho_decompress.py will create a `_decompressed` folder with resources ready to be imported

-`python3 jericho_decompress.py -path "D:\Clive Barker's Jericho\Data02"`
+`python3 jericho_decompress.py -path "D:\Clive Barker's Jericho\Data00"`

-For installing the script press Code>Download Zip
+To install the addon, press Code>Download Zip
-Run Blender>Edit>Preferences>Add-ons>Install, select the downloaded archive and enable the Addon It the File>Import menu will appear .sm3 file option
+Run Blender>Edit>Preferences>Add-ons>Install, select the downloaded archive, and enable the addon In the File>Import menu the .sm3 file option will appear